mlr3mbo: Bayesian Optimization in R: Advanced Features of mlr3mbo

 For acquisition function optimization in mixed spaces, available approaches include stochastic LS\cite{hutter2011}, combinations of LS and gradient-based optimization\cite{garrido-merchan2020}, or probabilistic reparameterizations\cite{daulton2022}.
-Other extensions use bandit algorithms\cite{ru2020} to handle categorical variables or trust region optimization.
+Other extensions use bandit algorithms\cite{ru2020} to handle categorical variables, or trust-region methods that scale BO to high-dimensional and mixed-integer spaces, such as TuRBO\cite{eriksson2019}, BAxUS\cite{papenmeier2022}, and Bounce\cite{papenmeier2023}.
 For mixed spaces, \texttt{mlr3mbo} directly supports both RS and LS.
 LS handles hierarchical dependencies by mutating only active parameters and checking the dependency conditions of the search space in topological order.
 The Supplement~\nameref{sec:local-search} provides more details on our LS implementation.
 While more sophisticated approaches are not supported by \texttt{mlr3mbo} out of the box, the package's modular design makes it possible to add custom BO loop functions that incorporate these concepts.